Halldór Laxness: 1940s

-In 1946 the English translation of Independent People was published as a Book of the Month Club selection in the United States, selling over 450,000 copies.
+In 1946 the English translation of Independent People was published as a Book of the Month Club selection in the U.S. and sold over 450,000 copies.

-In 1945 Halldór and his second wife, Auður Sveinsdóttir, moved into Gljúfrasteinn, a new house built in the countryside near Mosfellsbær, where they began a new family.
-Auður, in addition to her domestic duties, also assumed the roles of personal secretary and business manager.
+In 1945 Halldór and his second wife, Auður Sveinsdóttir, moved into Gljúfrasteinn, a new house built in the countryside near Mosfellsbær, where they started a family.
+In addition to her domestic duties, Auður assumed the roles of personal secretary and business manager.

-In response to the establishment of a permanent U.S. military base in Keflavík, he wrote the satire Atómstöðin (The Atom Station), which may have contributed to a blacklisting of his novels in the United States."The demoralization of the occupation period is described ... nowhere as dramatically as in Halldór Kiljan Laxness' Atómstöðin (1948)... [where he portrays] postwar society in Reykjavík, completely torn from its moorings by the avalanche of foreign gold."
+In response to the establishment of a permanent U.S. military base in Keflavík, Halldór wrote the satire Atómstöðin (The Atom Station), which may have contributed to a blacklisting of his novels in the U.S.The demoralization of the occupation period is described ... nowhere as dramatically as in Halldór Kiljan Laxness' Atómstöðin (1948)... [where he portrays] postwar society in Reykjavík, completely torn from its moorings by the avalanche of foreign gold.

-Due to its examination of modern Reykjavík, Atómstöðin caused many critics and readers to consider it as the exemplary "Reykjavík Novel."
+For its examination of modern Reykjavík, many critics and readers consider Atómstöðin the exemplary "Reykjavík Novel."

 1950s

-In 1952 Laxness was awarded the Stalin Peace Prize (later renamed the Lenin Peace Prize) and in 1953 he was awarded the Soviet-sponsored World Peace Council literary Prize.
+In 1952 Laxness published Gerpla (The Happy Warriors, Wayward Heroes) a novel based on the Fóstbræðra saga.
+It deals with Vikings of around the year 1000.